Q (1982 film): Critical response

 On the review aggregator website Rotten Tomatoes, Q – The Winged Serpent holds a 72% approval rating based on 29 reviews, with an average rating of 6.30/10.
 The consensus reads: "Qs campy charms may be lost on audiences who want their monsters frightening, but a game cast and lovingly retrograde visual effects give this kaiju romp some majesty."

 Roger Ebert gave the film two-and-a-half out of four stars in his original review, commending Moriarty's performance.
 Ebert relates the anecdote that, when movie reviewer Rex Reed met Q – The Winged Serpent's producer, Samuel Z. Arkoff, Reed told him: "What a surprise!
 All that dreck—and right in the middle of it, a great Method performance by Michael Moriarty!", while Arkoff replied: "The dreck was my idea."
-Colin Greenland reviewed Q – The Winged Serpent for Imagine magazine, and stated that "It is not often that a film is enjoyable as a monster movie, a character study and a satire, but Q – The Winged Serpent scores on every one.
+Colin Greenland reviewed Q – The Winged Serpent for Imagine, and stated: "It is not often that a film is enjoyable as a monster movie, a character study and a satire, but Q – The Winged Serpent scores on every one.
 As well as taking a few swipes at the police, the mass media, and big city politics, Larry Cohen cannot resist poking fun at the innumerable monsters that have gone chomping and stomping among the skyscrapers over the years."
 Gene Siskel awarded the film three out of four stars.

 Film critics and journalists James Marriott and Kim Newman featured Q on their 2006 book The Definitive Guide to the Cinema of Fear.
 Although they criticized the film's pacing as moving "too fast", they felt that overall was entertaining.
-In his retrospective review, Chuck Bowen of Slant Magazine gave The Winged Serpent a rating of three out of five stars, praising Shout!
+In his retrospective review, Chuck Bowen of Slant gave The Winged Serpent a rating of three out of five stars, praising Shout!
 Factory's 2013 restoration.
 In 2019, Screen Rant critic Rocco Thompson cited it as Larry Cohen's sixth essential film of his career.